rspamd/rspamd.com/doc/modules/milter_headers.md

 ## Principles of operation

-The `milter headers` module provides a number of routines to add common headers which can be selectively enabled and configured.
-User-defined routines can also be added to configuration.
+The `milter headers` module offers several routines for adding common headers, which can be selectively enabled and configured according to specific needs.
+Additionally, users have the flexibility to add their own custom routines to the configuration.

 ## Configuration